erlang/otp/erts/doc/src/erlang_system_info.md

   number of simultaneously existing processes at the local node.
 The value is given as an integer.
 This limit can be configured at startup by using command-line flag [`+P`](erl_cmd.md#+P) in `erl(1)`.

+- `bif_timer_count`{: #system_info_bif_timer_count } - Returns the number of bif
+  timers currently existing at the local node.
+Bif timers are those created by `erlang:send_after` and `erlang:start_timer`, but not those implicitly created by receive statements with timeouts.
+  The value is given as an integer.

+  Since OTP 29.0

 ## System Time